 - The basic structure of your current/proposed pay system (e.g. step-based progression) and its objectives.
 Should include explanation on method of progression pay being proposed (e.g. time-served or performance-based increments).

-- Any proposals for differentiated progression across groups of staff
+If the former, should provide a brief summary of the business case assessing options regarding automatic time-served progression. - Any proposals for differentiated progression across groups of staff. - Please provide evidence of legal / contractual entitlement to progression.